eng3844f17/eng3844f17.github.io/_projects/p3-video.md

   - Windows Movie Maker
   - Apple iMovie

- Based on your choice of editing software, you will be sorted into groups that are more conducive for sharing resources and strategies.
+ Based on your choice of topic and editing software, you will be sorted into groups that are conducive for sharing ideas, resources, and strategies.

 <figure id="twitter-css-body" class="figure-inline">
   <img src="/images/html5-video-main.png" alt="Example of HTML5 video element in use." />